lucas-dclrcq/awesome-pop-launcher/README.md

 - [wd](https://github.com/erauer/wd-launcher): Simple launcher plugin for Pop Launcher for use with wd.
 - [jetbrains](https://github.com/oknozor/pop-launcher-jetbrains-plugin): Launch your jetbrains IDE projects from pop-launcher

+### System

+- [brightness](https://github.com/lucas-dclrcq/pop-launcher-brightness-plugin): A plugin to control your screen's brightness

 ### Password managers

 - [pass](https://github.com/pbui/pop-launcher-scripts): A command for accessing passwords from user's password store.